Elliot-Evans-95/OSX-Bootstrap/readme.md

 # OSX Bootstrap

-Creates a development environment in any mac machine just by running one script.
+Creates a Javascript and Go development environment on a mac.

 ## Purpose of this project?

 * Installation and configuration of Homebrew
 * Creates Development Folders
-* Creates SSH key
-* Configurates GitHub
+* Sets up GitHub (mostly)**
-* Installs NVM (for node)
-* Updates Ruby to latets version
+* Updates Ruby and Python to the latest versions
-* Installs and configures Zsh
+* Installs and configures Fish
-* Configurates OSX defaults and OSX Security Defaults
+* Configures OSX defaults and OSX Security Defaults
 * Adds applications to Dock from preference

+### Homebrew list
+* "curl"
+* "dep"
+* "fish"
+* "git"
+* "go"
+* "icu4c"
+* "node"
+* "pcre2"
+* "python"
+* "ruby"
+* "starship"
+* "tree"
+* "wget"
+* "yarn"
+* "caffeine"
+* "font-jetbrains-mono"
+* "google-chrome"
+* "hyper"
+* "phoenix"
+* "slack"
+* "the-unarchiver"

-### How to use this?
+### How to use

-Simply Clone / Download the repo and run the setup bash file
+Clone the repo and run the setup bash file

-### Prefered Setup
+### Setup

-1. Move all your existing apps into the applications folder
-2. Download the development tools for terminal
-3. Clone this repo:
+1. Clone this repo:

      ```
      git clone --depth=1 -b master https://github.com/elliot-evans-95/osx-bootstrap.git "$HOME/OSX-Bootstrap"
      ```

-4. Run the setup script for your machine:
+2. Run the setup script for your machine:

      ```
-     cd OSX-Bootstrap
-     bash start.bash
+     bash $HOME/OSX-Bootstrap/start.bash
      ```

-That's it!
+### Contributing

+Open an issue with your recommendation or Make a pull request

+### Special thanks
+A Thank you to [kcrawford](https://github.com/kcrawford) for creating [dockutil](https://github.com/kcrawford/dockutil) so the dock can be configured